ddcroft73/email-service-v2/readme.md

-## Email Micro Service V2
+## Notification Micro Service V2

 <p>
   A straightforward no-frills email service built to facilitate email communication for all of my web applications.
 Currently, as I am still in the process of building the application(s), this service operates independently as the second iteration.
+I am going to incorporate an sms service into this service as well.
+  Instead of Email, it's now Notifications.
 </p>

 <p>